Chapultepec: History

 According to studies, there has been human presence in the area since at least the pre-Classic period.
 The first identified culture archaeologists have evidence for is the Toltecs.
 The Toltecs named the area "grasshopper hill", which would later become Nahuatl "Chapoltepēc" ("at the grasshopper hill").
 Remains of a Toltec altar have been found on the hill's summit.
 In the Classic Period, the area was occupied by people of the Teotihuacan culture.
 When the Mexicans, or Aztecs arrived in the Valley of Mexico, it was inhabited by a people called the Tepanecas of Azcapotzalco.

 When the Aztecs took over the Valley of Mexico, they considered the hill as both a sacred and strategic site.
 They began to use the area as a repository for the ashes of their rulers, and the area's springs became an important source of fresh water for the capital of Tenochtitlan.
 Eventually, the area became a retreat strictly limited to the ruling and religious elite.
 In the 1420s, ruler Nezahualcoyotl was the first to build a palace in the area.
 Moctezuma II built reservoirs to raise exotic fish and to store water.
 He also had trees and plants from various parts of the Aztec Empire planted here.
 In 1465, Moctezuma I ordered his portrait carved into a rock at the foot of the hill and constructed the Tlaxpana aqueduct, which measured three km.

 During the Spanish conquest of the Aztec Empire, one of the last battles between the Spanish and ruler Cuauhtémoc occurred at Chapultepec Hill in 1521.
 Shortly thereafter, the Franciscans built a small hermitage over the indigenous altar on Chapultepec Hill.
 Hernán Cortés appropriated Chapultepec and granted the northern portion to Captain Juan Jaramillo, who would become the husband of La Malinche.
-However, in 1530, Charles V decreed the area as the property of the Mexico City and open to it to the public.
+However, in 1530, Charles V decreed the area as the property of Mexico City and opened it to the public.
 The Spanish continued to use the Aztec aqueduct, but in 1771, another one was deemed necessary for the growing population of Mexico City.
 The Chapultepec aqueduct led water from the springs of the forest to an area in what was the south of the city, called Salto del Agua.
 It flowed over 904 arches and 3,908 meters.
 In 1785, the Franciscan hermitage was demolished to make way for the Chapultepec Castle, converting the hill and the forest around it into a summer retreat for colonial viceroys.
 The area was walled off from the general public and was the scene of elegant parties.